Are CSI 3 part specifications in pdf format useable?

 Yes, you can break pdf documents into word documents using your favorite pdf to word processor like pdfcompressor, but that creates an entirely new set of page layout challenges.
 And the whole point of offering a CSI 3 part specification to design professionals is to make it easier to specify your products, not harder.

 It’s important to note that specifications are not marketing brochures written in CSI 3 part format.
 Datasheets, brochures, and details are not specifications.
-I visit many sites with improper labeling, so please use proper labels.
+I visit many sites with improper labeling, so please properly tag your specs.

 Why are specifications in pdf not useable?